christiananagnostou/www/public/articles/bookmarklets-in-react.md

 Bookmarklets make you feel like a true hacker, which that alone makes them worth using.
 Along with that, they are particularly useful for:

-- Instantly tweaking pages or automating repetitive tasks
+- Instantly tweaking pages or automating repetitive tasks.
-- Quickly testing scripts or adjusting styles
+- Quickly testing scripts or adjusting styles.
-- Handy utilities that run anywhere without needing browser extensions
+- Handy utilities that run anywhere without needing browser extensions.

 However, since bookmarklets run arbitrary JavaScript, there's a real security risk if they're mishandled.
 Plus, React doesn't let you directly set `javascript:` URLs in JSX, as a safety measure against potential XSS attacks.